 Items included in the individual financial statements of each of the entities within the Group are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-The consolidated financial statements are presented in Renminbi ("RMB"), which is the Group's functional currency.
+The consolidated financial statements are presented in Renminbi ("RMB").